Firaenix/Japanese-Studies-Website-JRPGS/src/Sections/5 - 10s/title.md

 * Xenoblade released to praise, revitalised genre
 * Persona 5 brought life back to the Shin Megami Tensei series of games

-Since 2016, Japanese RPGs have been experiencing a resurgence,[322][323][324] as part of a renaissance for the Japanese video game industry.
+Since 2016, Japanese RPGs have been experiencing a resurgence, as part of a renaissance for the Japanese video game industry.

 Persona 5 won the Best Role Playing Game award at The Game Awards 2017.